-Under the Rehabilitation of Offenders Act 1974 (Exceptions) (Amendment) (England and Wales) Order 2012 some jobs and categories of employment are exempt from the provisions of the Act and in such cases 'spent' convictions must be disclosed.
+Under the Rehabilitation of Offenders Act 1974 (Exceptions) (Amendment) (England and Wales) Order 2012, some jobs and categories of employment are exempt from the provisions of the Act and in such cases 'spent' convictions must be disclosed.
 If a person is employed in a school, they must disclose their convictions.

-The amendments to the Exceptions Order 1975 (2013 and 2020) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers and cannot be taken into account.
-From 26 November 2020 individuals applying for roles (including roles in schools) will no longer have to declare if they received a warning, reprimand or youth caution.
-Additionally, the DBS will no longer automatically include these sanctions on DBS certificates.
-Minor offences are automatically filtered from standard and enhanced DBS checks subject to specific time periods elapsing.
-Applicants must not be asked to disclose such convictions.
-Please refer to the DBS filtering guide on gov.uk.
-If an applicant discloses an offence which they did not need to, it is the responsibility of the school to ensure that it is not taken into consideration during the recruitment process.
+The amendments to the Exceptions Order 1975 (2013) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers and cannot be taken into account.
+More recently, minor offences are automatically filtered from standard and enhanced DBS checks subject to specific time periods elapsing.
+Applicants will not be asked to disclose such convictions.
+Further information can be found in the DBS filtering guidance on gov.uk.
+If an applicant discloses an offence which they did not need to, it will not be taken into consideration during the recruitment process.